Nuisance bylaw

 "Council" means the Council of the City;

-"Director of By-Law Enforcement" means the Director of By-Law Enforcement for the City or his or her designate;
+“Director of Bylaw Enforcement” means the Director of Bylaw Enforcement, also known as the Director of Municipal Enforcement or equivalent for the City or their designate;

-"Dumping" includes throwing, scattering, dropping, placing or otherwise depositing garbage, rubbish, refuse, yard waste, leaves or debris, except for in a garbage or recycling container intended for such use or placed in an area for waste collection, and "Dump" shall have a corresponding meaning;
+“Dumping” includes throwing, scattering, dropping, placing or otherwise depositing garbage, rubbish, refuse, yard waste, leaves, debris, or other substance or material, except for in a garbage or recycling container intended for such use or placed in an area for waste collection, and “Dump” shall have a corresponding meaning;

 "Highway" includes a common and public highway, street, avenue, parkway, driveway, square, place, bridge, viaduct or trestle, any part of which is intended for or used by the general public for the passage of vehicles or persons, and includes the area between the lateral property lines thereof, including sidewalk and boulevards;

-"Littering" includes throwing, scattering, dropping, placing or otherwise depositing garbage, rubbish, refuse or debris, except for in a garbage or recycling container intended for such use and, "Litter" shall have a corresponding meaning;
+“Littering” includes throwing, scattering, dropping, placing and/or otherwise depositing garbage, rubbish, refuse, debris and/or other substance or material, except for in a garbage or recycling container intended for such use and, “Litter” shall have a corresponding meaning;

 "Municipal Act, 2001" means the Municipal Act, 2001, S.O.
 2001, c.
 25, as amended;